Introduction to Mechanical Engineering

 • Analytical thinking: use math and physics to predict outcomes

-• Attention to detail: small errors can have big consequences
+• Attention to detail: small errors compound

 What This Course Covers